Tessa Kennedy

-Tessa Georgina Kennedy (born 6 December 1938) is a British interior designer, whose clients include multi-national corporations, royalty, celebrities, and European hotels, restaurants, and clubs.
+Tessa Georgina Kennedy (born 6 December 1938) is a British interior designer.
 Her elopement with society portrait painter Dominick Elwes made headlines in 1957.

 Early life and elopement

-Kennedy is the daughter of Geoffrey Ferrar Kennedy and Daška Ivanović, a shipping magnate family.
+Kennedy is the daughter of Geoffrey Ferrar Kennedy, from a shipping magnate family, and Daška Ivanović, daughter of Ivan Rikard Ivanović.
 At age 19, Kennedy became a cause célèbre after she eloped with the painter Dominick Elwes.
 Kennedy met the 26-year-old Elwes and both desired marriage.
 Kennedy's parents, however, disapproved of the relationship and instituted wardship proceedings over their adult daughter.

 On 27 November 1957, Geoffrey Kennedy obtained a restraining order against Elwes.
-However, the High Court Tipstaff was not authorized to apprehend Elwes in any place outside England and Wales.After attempting to wed in Scotland, while being pursued by the press, the young couple eloped to Havana, Cuba.
+However, the High Court Tipstaff was not authorized to apprehend Elwes in any place outside England and Wales.
+After attempting to wed in Scotland, while being pursued by the press, the young couple eloped to Havana, Cuba.
 Mobster Meyer Lansky provided accommodation for them at the Habana Riviera, and the couple were wed in a civil ceremony on 27 January 1958.